robinvenables/robinvenables.github.io/content/about/index.md

 post_meta: []
 ---

-I am an IT professional with over 30 years experience in architecting, building and administering physical, virtual and cloud-based environments.
+I am an IT Consultant with over 30 years experience in architecting, building and administering physical, virtual and cloud-based environments.
 My focus is with [IBM AIX][1] on [POWER hardware][2] and [PowerVS][3] in [IBM Cloud][4], [Red Hat Enterprise Linux][5] and [Amazon Web Services Linux][6].
 I also have extensive experience in the design, configuration and support of storage management, backup, and clustering solutions.

 >"Being defeated is often a temporary condition.
 Giving up is what makes it permanent."
 >